-With over 25 years of law enforcement experience, Robert is a career veteran of the Durham Police Department.
-With expert skills in Tactical Law Enforcement, Drug Interdiction, and Narcotics and Criminal Investigations, Robert continues to be highly competitive, passionate, persuasive, and articulate.
-He is able to achieve results others believed to be impossible.
-He is currently assigned to the Uniform Patrol Services Zone A as the District 2 Commander.
-He has served the department in multiple capacities; Executive Officer to the Deputy Chief, Commander of the Special Projects and Logistics Bureau, District 3 Commander, Assistant Commander of the Special Operations Division, Assistant Commander of the Criminal Investigations Division, Assistant Commander of District 4, District 1 High Enforcement Abatement Team, Selective Enforcement Team (also known as SWAT), Highway Interdiction Team, Gang Unit, Vice Narcotics Investigator and Uniform Patrol.
+With over 25 years of law enforcement experience, Robert is a career veteran of Law Enforcement.
+He is a retired Captain of the Durham Police Department and now serves as a Captain with the North Carolina Central University Police Department.
+He has expert skills in Tactical Law Enforcement, Drug Interdiction, and Narcotics and Criminal Investigations.
+Robert continues to be highly competitive, passionate, persuasive, and articulate.
+He can achieve results others believe to be impossible.
+He is currently assigned to the Uniform Patrol Services as the University Operations Commander.
+Throughout his career at the Durham Police Department, he served the department in multiple capacities; Executive Officer to the Deputy Chief, Commander of the Special Projects and Logistics Bureau, District 3 Commander, Assistant Commander of the Special Operations Division, Assistant Commander of the Criminal Investigations Division, Assistant Commander of District 4, District 1 High Enforcement Abatement Team, Selective Enforcement Team (also known as SWAT), Highway Interdiction Team, Gang Unit, Vice Narcotics Investigator and Uniform Patrol.
 As a Highway Interdiction Officer, Robert effectively altered the illegal drug trade in Durham and many other cities throughout the eastern seaboard of the United States of America.
 Robert holds a Bachelor of Science Degree in Criminal Justice from North Carolina Central University.

 Robert’s FOP journey started in 1995 when he joined the Durham Police Department as a police recruit.
-Since then, Robert has served the local lodge in multiple positions: Peace Officers Memorial Service Chairman, FOP, Cops and Kids Chairman, Lodge Trustee, and he is the current lodge Vice President.
-In the North Carolina State Lodge, Robert has also served in multiple capacities.
+Since then, Robert has served the local lodge in multiple positions: Peace Officers Memorial Service Chairman, FOP, Cops, and Kids Chairman, Lodge Trustee, and he is the current Lodge President.
+Robert has served in multiple capacities in the North Carolina State Lodge.
 He has served as the Membership & Recruitment Committee Chairman, State Sergeant at Arms, and 2nd Vice President.
 Nationally, Robert currently serves as the National Diversity Committee Chairman.
 As the current State Vice President, Robert enjoys representing North Carolina members and FOP members nationally.
 Daily, he is doing his part in helping to assure the Fraternal Order of Police’s relevancy for years to come.